GNUnet debian-0.24.3

 Wrapper around free.

-char * GNUNET_OS_installation_get_path(enum GNUNET_OS_InstallationPathKind dirkind)
+char * GNUNET_OS_installation_get_path(const struct GNUNET_OS_ProjectData *pd, enum GNUNET_OS_InstallationPathKind dirkind)

-get the path to a specific GNUnet installation directory or, with GNUNET_OS_IPK_SELF_PREFIX,...
+Get the path to a specific GNUnet installation directory or, with GNUNET_OS_IPK_SELF_PREFIX,...

-References bindtextdomain, current_pd, gettextinit, GNUNET_free, GNUNET_OS_installation_get_path(), and GNUNET_OS_IPK_LOCALEDIR.
+References bindtextdomain, GNUNET_free, GNUNET_OS_installation_get_path(), and GNUNET_OS_IPK_LOCALEDIR.

 Here is the call graph for this function: